-According to the 2020 census, African Americans, Asian Americans, Latinx, and Native Americans constitute about 39% of the U.S population; yet in 2016 they represented only 20% of the faculty of degree-granting institutions of higher education and only about 10% of tenured-track professors (U.S. Department of Education, 2016; Finkelstein, Conley & Shuster, 2016).
+Did you know that according to the 2020 census, African Americans, Asian Americans, Latinx, and Native Americans constitute approximately 41% of the U.S population; yet in 2016 they represented only 20% of the faculty of degree-granting institutions of higher education and only about 10% of tenured-track professors (U.S. Department of Education, 2016; Finkelstein, Conley & Shuster, 2016)?

-The information on this website can be used to create working groups to review (and ideally revise) your institutions policies.
+The purpose of this website is to help you become aware of these issues so that you can use the information on this website to institute changes at your site.
+It can be used to create working groups to review (and ideally revise) your institutions policies.
 If you are a faculty of color, it can be used to help you learn more about your own experience in academia, help find literature to document your experiences when it comes time for your review, or can even be used to help organize workshops or reading groups on this topic

 If you are a faculty of color, or someone who is interested in creating a more inclusive and diverse environment at your institution, – then this website is for YOU.

 This website was created thanks to a generous grant from Consortium on High Achievement and Success.
 We wish to thank our colleague Prof. Reginald Sanders for his support of this project, as well as our dedicated research assistants – Hannah Bachman, Alejandra Colmeneras, Johan Contin, Betania Escobar, Hanaa Ibrahim, Coco Liu and Shanti Silver.